-The dwelling unit ID (DUID) is a five-digit random number assigned after the case was sampled for MEPS.
+The dwelling unit ID (DUID) is a seven-digit random number assigned after the case was sampled for MEPS.
 The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
-The eight-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 2017 Full Year Population Characteristics File.
+The ten-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
+As part of the new CAPI design, the lengths of the ID variables have changed in the file.
+The additional 2 bytes in the IDs resulted from adding a 2-digit panel number to the beginning of all the IDs.
+Analysts wishing to pool data years 2017 and 2018 should add panel numbers to the beginning of Panel 22 Year 2017 ID variables or remove the 2-digit panel number at the beginning of Panel 22 Year 2018 ID variables to ensure they identify the same person.

+For detailed information on dwelling units and families, please refer to the documentation for the 2018 Full Year Population Characteristics File.